Sisters of Saint Martha: History

-On July 16, 1900, the first volunteers arrived in Antigonish.
-At St. Francis Xavier College the sisters saw themselves as collaborators in the Christian education of youth and in the training of young men for the priesthood.
-Here, with nothing more than their faith, skill and generosity, they made a home for the students and priests of the struggling college.
-Concern for those who were sick in the neighbourhood quickly expanded the sisters' service beyond the college.
-As word of the spirit of the sisters spread throughout the home diocese and beyond, other women were inspired to commit themselves to the "Martha way of life," enabling the charitable works of the sisters to grow and develop.
+On July 16, 1900, the first volunteers arrived in Antigonish and continued to support the seminary, also expanding their medical services to the community.

-Within a few years of the founding, the sisters were called to respond in service to other needs of the Diocese of Antigonish and in the dioceses of central and western Canada.
-The first departure from the work of household management came in 1906, when the sisters were invited to open their first hospital.
+In 1906, the sisters were invited to open their first hospital.
 Care of homeless and neglected children began in 1917, followed by care of unmarried mothers and, later, by family social services.
 Teaching in rural schools began in 1925.
 In later years the congregation extended its service to include diversified forms of social work and pastoral ministry.

-As the great depression swept across Canada, the sisters' 'hands-on' approach to service was welcomed by those suffering from the harsh social and economic conditions of the time.
-As the renamed St. Francis Xavier University moved directly into local community life through its newly established Extension Department, the creators of the Antigonish Movement looked to the sisters for inspiration.
-At the university, as well as within the small towns and villages, the sisters became key collaborators in the pursuit of the common goal of development.

 After the Second Vatican Council the Sisters of Saint Martha experienced challenges.
 A decrease in membership brought a reduction in ministries.
-As the Council had encouraged religious congregations to appreciate their founding charisms, sacrifices were made and congregation resources were stretched to enable sisters to engage in theological studies, periods of spiritual renewal, spirituality programs and sabbath time.
+As the council had encouraged religious congregations to appreciate their founding charisms, sacrifices were made and congregation resources were stretched to enable sisters to engage in theological studies, periods of spiritual renewal, spirituality programs and sabbath time.
 Renewal Centers were established, offering sacred space where laity and religious could gather for personal and communal renewal.

 Present day

-In the year 2000, the "Marthas" marked the centenary of their founding.
-This offered them, along with associates, collaborators, family and friends, opportunity to remember and celebrate the abundant blessings of God, and to acknowledge with gratitude a way of life full of meaning and beauty.
+In the year 2000, the congregation marked the centenary of their founding.

+Since 2013, land behind the motherhouse has been utilized in the congregations's "New Growers Program" for market gardens.

 In 2018 the fifty-eight sisters living at the Bethany motherhouse relocated to the nearby Parkland Antigonish, a senior residence facility.
-The motherhouse was demolished and the site developed as the congregations's "New Growers Program" for market gardens.
+The motherhouse was demolished and the site redeveloped as a park, Bethany Centennial Garden.

-The Sisters of St. Martha serve in Nova Scotia, Quebec. and Alberta, as social workers, in spirituality programs and in street ministry.
+The Sisters of St. Martha serve in Nova Scotia, Quebec, and Alberta as social workers, in spirituality programs and in street ministry.